SAGE: Agentic Framework for Interpretable and Clinically Translatable Computational Pathology Biomarker Discovery: Knowledge Graph Construction

-where the weights satisfy $\sum_i w_i = 1$.
 In our experiments, higher weights are assigned to Novelty and Surprise to emphasize discovery-oriented criteria.
-Candidate paths are ranked in descending order according to $\mathrm{Score}_{\text{total}}$, and the top-ranked paths are forwarded to subsequent hypothesis formulation and validation stages.
+Candidate paths are ranked in descending order and the top-ranked paths forwarded to the Ontologist agent.